Asset Protection Planning for Arizona Residents

 4. Should I establish a Limited Liability Company to protect my assets?

-A limited liability company (LLC) is highly recommended for ownership of small businesses and investment real estate.
+A limited liability company (LLC) is recommended for ownership of small businesses and investment real estate.
 An LLC is very simple to register in Arizona and does not require an annual fee or annual report.
-The primary benefit of assigning your ownership to an Arizona LLC is that it isolates the risk between your LLC and your other assets.
+The primary benefit of assigning your ownership to an LLC in Arizona is that it isolates the risk between your LLC and your other assets.
 For example, if a tenant is injured at your rental property and you were not personally at fault, the tenant may sue the LLC as owner, but not you personally.
-This is called inside liability and Arizona LLC laws are designed to shield you personally from the LLC’s inside liabilities.
+This is called inside liability and Arizona LLC laws are designed to shield you personally from the inside liabilities of the LLC.

 Arizona LLC laws are also designed to protect the LLC’s assets from outside liabilities.
 For example, if you seriously injured someone in an auto accident and you were driving for a personal reason, the injured person may sue you personally and then attempt to collect from your LLC.
 However, Arizona law will only grant the injured person a charging order against the LLC, which acts like a lien.
 The charging order would redirect any distributions from the LLC to the injured person, but the manager of the LLC would likely suspend any distributions until a settlement is reached.

-But it should be noted here that a single member LLC will not protect you in the above example if the matter is being litigated in a federal bankruptcy court.
+On the contrary, a single member LLC will not protect you in the above example if the matter is being litigated in a federal bankruptcy court.
 There is substantial precedent for the bankruptcy court to treat a single member LLC differently than a multi-member LLC.
 The court will disregard the single member LLC and Arizona law when there is an outside liability creditor attempting to penetrate the LLC.
 If you are concerned about this kind of liability then think long and hard before filing for bankruptcy.
-For more information about this topic, read this excellent article by fellow WealthCounsel member Richard Keyt: Warning: Single Member LLCs Lack Asset Protection if the Member Files for Bankruptcy

-5. Will a Limited Liability Company protect my personal residence and other investments?
+5. Will an LLC protect my personal residence and other investments?

 No, because the LLC must have a legitimate business purpose.
 A business purpose would include providing a service, product, or usable space to an unrelated person or company.
-Every small business provides a service or product, or both, to the general public, while investment real estate provides a place to live or do business.
+The typical small business provides a service or product, or both, to the public, while investment-type real estate provides a place to live or do business.

-Your personal residence does not have a business purpose and neither does your personal investment brokerage account.
+Your personal residence does not have a business purpose in this sense and neither does your personal investment brokerage account.

-Arizona residents qualify automatically for a homestead exemption, which protects up to $400,000 of equity even if a judgment creditor forces a sale of the home.
-For homeowners with more than $400,000 of equity, I may recommend either a major increase in homeowners liability insurance coverage or transferring the home into an irrevocable Arizona-based hybrid asset protection trust.
+Arizona residents qualify automatically for a homestead exemption, which protects up to $437,600 of equity in your primary residence even if a court forces the sale of the home to satisfy a creditor trying to collect a judgment against you.
+For homeowners with more equity than the homestead exemption provides, I may recommend increasing homeowner liability insurance coverage or retitling the home into an irrevocable trust.
 Neither solution requires a business purpose to implement.

 Other reasons you should not transfer your personal residence into an LLC are (1) loss of exclusion of taxable gain upon sale of a personal residence, (2) loss of mortgage debt interest deduction, (3) loss of homestead exemption, and (4) possible increase in property taxes.

-Many people I meet would benefit from an irrevocable asset protection trust, a strategy generally assumed to be too complicated and too expensive.
-But I am not referring to families with vast inherited wealth or the Mark Zuckerberg-type entrepreneurs.
-So how do you know if an asset protection trust might be right for you?
+Many people I meet would benefit from an irrevocable trust to protect the equity in their home—and, when appropriate, other selected assets—from future creditor threats while keeping them integrated into their overall estate plan.
+So how do you know if an irrevocable trust might be right for you?
 Consider the value of these assets you may own:

-- The value of your investment real estate (other than your personal residence), whether held in an LLC or not; and
+- The equity in your investment real estate (other than your personal residence) if held outright or in a single member LLC; and

-If the combined value of these assets exceeds $1,000,000, then you are an excellent candidate for an asset protection trust.
+If the combined value of these assets exceeds $500,000, then you are an excellent candidate for an irrevocable trust to protect a portion of your assets.

-An asset protection trust is created when a person transfers ownership of an asset into an irrevocable trust, which is managed by a trustee for benefit of one or more beneficiaries.
-The assets you contribute to an irrevocable trust may qualify for protection from your future or unknown creditors.[3]
-The catch is that you cannot name yourself as both trustee and beneficiary like you would normally in a revocable living trust for probate avoidance.
+A HEPT is created by transferring the deed for your personal residence into an irrevocable trust and naming other people as beneficiaries (excluding yourself).
+By giving away your ownership rights and your ability to control distributions from the trust, your home equity is protected from your future or unknown creditors and creditors of the beneficiaries you name in the trust.[4]
+The catch is that you cannot name yourself as a beneficiary like you would normally in a revocable living trust used for probate avoidance.
 In other words, you cannot establish your own irrevocable asset protection trust and retain the sole discretion to make distributions back to yourself.
 This arrangement does not provide any asset protection and is against public policy in all 50 states.

-Some states like Wyoming and Nevada[4] do permit self-settled asset protection trusts using a third-party trustee in that state, which means residents of those states may remain a beneficiary of the trust and, after any applicable statute of limitations expires, protect the trust assets from their own future or unknown creditors.
-Although Arizona law does not permit self-settled asset protection trusts, an Arizona trustor may still obtain the desired creditor protection by establishing the trust in Arizona, excluding the trustor as an eligible beneficiary, and relying on spendthrift or discretionary trust provisions available under Arizona law to protect the trust assets from creditors of the eligible beneficiaries.
-This “hybrid” approach omits naming the trustor as an initial beneficiary (i.e., not self-settled) but permits an independent trust protector to later add the trustor as an eligible beneficiary, subject to the then-applicable qualified spendthrift trust rules.
+Some states like Wyoming and Nevada[5] already permit self-settled asset protection trusts using a third-party “qualified” trustee in that state, which means residents of those states may remain a beneficiary of the trust and, after any applicable statute of limitations expires, protect the trust assets from their own future or unknown creditors.
+Although Arizona law does not permit self-settled asset protection trusts, an Arizona resident may still obtain a high degree of creditor protection by establishing an irrevocable trust, excluding the trustmaker as an eligible beneficiary, and relying on spendthrift or discretionary trust provisions available under Arizona law to protect the trust assets from creditors of the eligible beneficiaries.

 For Arizona residents, I recommend two options when naming trust beneficiaries: